MarlinFirmware/MarlinDocumentation/_development/configuration.md

 #define HEATER_3_MINTEMP 5
 #define BED_MINTEMP 5
 ```

-This one of the safety features that will prevent the printer from overheating.
-Temperature sensors will report abnormally low numbers when they fail so we use this value to try and detect a bad temperature sensor.
-You should set this to the lowest value (in degrees C) that you think your printer will experience.
-I use a value of 0 because my printer is in my detached workshop that is unheated.
-Room temperature is typically in the range of 10-40'c.
-Should any sensor go below its specified minimum temperature, Marlin will SHUT DOWN the printer, with a "MINTEMP ERROR".
+These parameters help prevent the printer from overheating and catching fire.
+Temperature sensors report abnormally low values when they fail or become disconnected.
+Set these to the lowest value (in degrees C) that the machine is likely to experience.
+Indoor temperatures range from 10C-40C, but a value of 0 might be appropriate for an unheated workshop.

+If any sensor goes below the minimum temperature set here, Marlin will **shut down the printer** with a "MINTEMP" error.

-{% alert ERROR %}
+{% alert error MINTEMP %}
-`MINTEMP ERROR`: This error either means your thermistor has either disconnected from the temperature pin or has gone open-circuit, or you have your printer in a very cold room.
+`Err: MINTEMP`: This error means your thermistor has disconnected or become an open circuit.
+(Or the machine is just very cold.)
 {% endalert %}

 ```cpp